 Concern 6 – What does the Shrine have to offer me?

 Response – There are so many things – an opportunity to become a member of the greatest philanthropic organization in the World; an opportunity to enjoy the fellowship of good men in an atmosphere that is somewhat more relaxed than one usually finds in a lodge room; an opportunity to become involved in any number of clubs and units that provide entertainment, lasting friendships that permit you to use those innate talents with which you have been blessed; an opportunity to participate in activities with your wife/partner and an opportunity to grow in terms of civic character.

-We want you to become a member of Shrine International but at the same time we want you to remain an active and committed member of your Lodge.
+We want you to become a member of Shriners International but at the same time we want you to remain an active and committed member of your Lodge.
 We are fully cognizant of the fact that the Lodge is the Cornerstone of all Masonic activity and we know that by keeping strong, healthy and vibrant lodges, all Masonic related bodies will prosper.
-Thus we urge you to remain an active Mason, but at the same time, ask you to consider involvement in Shrine International.
-It is through your Shrine membership that you may assist in keeping Hospitals for Crippled Children and the Children’s Burn Hospital alive so that we may be able to help those who cannot help themselves
+Thus we urge you to remain an active Mason, but at the same time, ask you to consider involvement in Shriners International.
+It is through your Shrine membership that you may assist in keeping Shriners Hospital for Children – Canada and Shriners Hospitals for Children – Boston alive so that we may be able to help those who cannot help themselves

 If you are a Shriner, why not pass this to a friend, or better still, post it on the Lodge Room Bulletin Board so that all may get the message.

 If you are interested and want more information please call either myself, M.W.
 Bro.
 Don Mumby or R.W.
 Bro.
-Perry McConnell, a member of the S.M.A.R.T.
-Team or our Membership Chairman.
+Perry McConnell, Recorder, or our Membership Chairman.
 Our telephone numbers and e-mail addresses are: